abhinavhh/Nike_land/README.md

 ## Usage

-**To customize the landing page or add new features, follow these steps**:
+To customize the landing page or add new features, follow these steps:

-    1. Navigate to the src directory where the main components and assets are located.
+ 1. Navigate to the src directory where the main components, constants, sections and assets are located.
-    2. Edit the components as needed.
-The primary layout and content are managed in the components and pages directories.
+ 2. Edit the components, constants, sections as needed.
+The primary layout and content are managed in the sections directory.
  3. Update styles using Tailwind CSS classes.
 You can also extend or override styles in the src/index.css file.
  4. Modify the Hero Section: The hero section includes interactive image changes.
-Update the images and transitions in the HeroSection component located in src/components          /HeroSection.js.
+Update the images in the Hero component located in src/sections/Hero.jsx and from there to src/components/ShoeCard.js

 ## Contributing

 - Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue to discuss what you would like to change.

-##